Page Contents

 | No items added yet. | ||||||||||||

-A Bar Bending Schedule is a detailed tabular statement that shows the reinforcement details required for RCC work.
-It is used to calculate and record:
+A Bar Bending Schedule, commonly called BBS, is a detailed statement that shows reinforcement bar details required for RCC work.
+It is used to prepare, record, and verify bar quantities for different structural members.

 - Bar diameter